Mud Crab with Ginger & Shallot Sauce

 How to prepare the crab:

 The easiest way is to ask your fish monger to slice the crab into quarters for you, which is what I do.
 This totally beats having to do this yourself.
 Also ask them to crack the claws.
-This ensures that the heat seeps through the claws and even cooking time.
+This ensures that the heat seeps through the claws to even out the cooking time.
 You will need to cut the the legs (little legs of four) on each side in half.
 This will ensure everything cooks consistently.

 Remove the deadman’s fingers/gills and digestive tract.
 Or you can leave the mustards, if you prefer.